Fire breaks out at Japanese steak house in St. Pete

 ST. PETERSBURG, Fla. — St. Petersburg fire crews are battling smoke and fire Friday morning inside a restaurant in the Tyrone area.

-Firefighters say a heat alarm called crews to Tsunami Japanese Steakhouse on Tyrone Boulevard North.
-When they arrived, firefighters say smoke was coming from the roof.
+Firefighters say a heat alarm called crews to Tsunami Japanese Steakhouse on Tyrone Boulevard N. When they arrived, firefighters say smoke was coming from the roof.

 According to a release from the department, crews entered the building and extinguished what they could of the fire before backing out for safety reasons and changing tactics to defensive.

-Crews are now battling the fire with multiple sources of water from all sides of the building.
+Crews have battled the fire with multiple sources of water from all sides of the building.

 No employees were inside the restaurant when the fire broke out.